 - The required information is a precise address registered by CRs including house number, street type, street name, postal code, municipality or city (other code specific to country, for example in France, insee code which is specific for each municipality).
 Be aware that this information is considered as directly identifying by national data protection authority, so specific authorization might be required.
 The information may either be available in a common field or in separate fields, according to software. - Geographic Information System (GIS).
-The most famous commercial GIS are Mapinfo® (Pitney bowes) and ArcGIS® (ESRI).
-QGis is a freely available GIS and is more and more used by researchers or collectivity (https://qgis.org/en/site/forusers/download.html).
+The most famous commercial GIS are Mapinfo (Pitney bowes) and ArcGIS (ESRI).
+QGis is a freely available GIS and is more and more used by researchers or collectively (https://qgis.org/en/site/forusers/download.html).
 Other programmes include qVSIG or GRASS GIS (the list is not exhaustive).
-As QGis is widely used, there are many tutorials and discussions on the internet.
-This should be the most appropriate for discovering GIS.Maps.

-To make the link between address and geographical coordinates one needs maps..
-Some maps are commercialized by famoulsy established editors (for example ESRI) but the price can be expensive according to the product one needs.
+As QGis is widely used, there are many tutorials and discussions on the internet. - To make the link between address and geographical maps are needed.
+Some maps are commercialized by famously established editors (for example, ESRI) but the price can be expensive according to the product one needs.
 Free data are available on openstreetmap.

 The geocoding process is performed step by step (Figure 1).
-Address is used with all information (number, type, name, postal code, locality).
+Address is used with all information (number, type, name, postal code, and locality).
 If an exact match is found, the software goes to the next address.
 If not, the next location level (using only type, street name, postal code and locality) is considered, and so on.
 Geolocation may be done at different levels according to the information used or available: